cmu-odml/cmu-odml.github.io/labs/02_model_data.md

 13. [0.5 points] Pounds or grams of carbon are not very intuitive measures.
 It can be useful to find points of comparison, emissions due to other common activities to compare to.
 Do some research to find some emissions of other activities to provide a point of reference.
 Are you suprised by the results?
 Why or why not?

-Extra Credit: Deploying on Hardware [1 point]
+Extra Credit: Deploying on Hardware [2 points]
 ----
-14. If you benchmarked everything on the hardware you plan to use for your final project, you will receive 1 point of extra credit.
+14. If you benchmarked everything on the hardware you plan to use for your final project, you will receive 2 points of extra credit.
 Please provide a brief description how you deployed your model(s) on device, and any challenges you faced.

 Contributions [0.5 points]